 Food on the Galapagos can be notoriously expensive compared to mainland Ecuador.
 Practically everything needs to be brought by boat, which drives up the costs of ingredients.
-While I was in Quito, I had no problem finding a plethora of meal options between $2.00 – $4.00, but had to do more digging on the islands in order to find food with good value (some meals can be in the $25 – $30 range).
-Pescado (fish) is a cheaper local resource and is widely available in the form of fish steaks or soups such as encebollado de pescado (a delicous must-try item).
-Tip: Many places offer hearty daily specials around $5.00 that are off the menu, so you may have to ask.
+While in Quito, travelers can find a plethora of meal options between $2.00 – $4.00 but may have to do more digging on the islands to find food with good value (some meals can be in the $25 – $30 range).
+Pescado (fish) is a cheaper local resource and is widely available in the form of fish steaks or soups such as encebollado de Pescado (a delicious must-try item).

 What other ways to save money in the Galapagos?

 - Buy your flight to the Galapagos as soon as possible.
-We booked our flights via TAME airlines 4-weeks before our trip and paid $293.43 to fly from Quito to San Cristobal and then out of Santa Cruz back to Quito.
-As you get closer to the departure date, prices can climb past $400.00.
+As you get closer to the departure date, prices can climb past $500.00.

-For my 6 day trip to the Galapagos where I visited 3 islands, did two full day snorkel tours, ate like a queen, and slept in nice private hostel rooms, I spent a total $1111.45.
-That’s an average of $185.24 per day which is such a bargain considering it’s a fraction of the price of the average Galapagos cruise.
-I also enjoyed the autonomy of being able to choose my own restaurants, places to stay and plan your own itinerary.
+For a 6-day trip to the Galapagos, where you can visit 3 islands, do two full-day snorkel tours, eat well, and sleep in nice private hostel rooms, you can expect to spend around $1111.45.
+That would be an average of $185.24 per day, which is a great deal considering it’s much less than the cost of the average Galapagos cruise.
+Plus, you can enjoy the freedom to choose your own restaurants and places to stay and plan your own itinerary.
 Check out our post-travel itinerary for more details.

 There aren’t many ATMs located on the islands, so it’s best to come prepared with enough cash to cover your lodging, tours, and accommodations.
-Santa Cruz does have an easily accessible ATM, but I did not see any in San Cristobal or Isabela.
+Santa Cruz does have an easily accessible ATM, but it is hard to find any in San Cristobal or Isabela.